 AN12574 Power Consumption and Measurement of i.MX RT1010 | This document discusses the power consumption of the i.MX RT1010 including run mode and low-power mode configurations and power consumption under different power modes. |

 Several examples, demos and drivers are available within the SDK to help you get started.
-A common example related to power management is listed below.
+A common example related to Power Management is listed below.

 Demonstrates the use of power modes in the KSDK for bare metal or RTOS.